ash/raku-course/essentials/conditional-checks/exercises/leap-year/solution/index.md

 {% include menu.html %}

+## Disclaimer

+The solution shown below aims to train you using conditional checks.
+In real life, you can learn the methods of the bulit-in `Date` class.
+We will learn it in the second part of the course.

+## Solution

-The algorithm of the detection if the year is leap:
+The algorithm of the detection if a year is leap:

 1. if year is not divisible by 4 => common year
 1. if year is not divisible by 100 => leap year